diffblue/cbmc/doc/architectural/static-functions.md

 function independently of the static function.
-We can analyze the API function by "stubbing out" the static function, replacing it with a function that does nothing apart from asserting that its inputs satisfy the function's contract.
+We can analyze the API function by "stubbing out" the static function, replacing it with a function that does nothing apart from asserting that its inputs satisfy the function's contract. ("Stubbing out" a function is sometimes known as "modelling" or "abstracting it out".)
 Add the following to `harness.c`:

 \code{.c}
 static void private_function(const int *a, int *b)